© 2024 St. Louis Public Radio

 The St. Louis County health department is now investigating four events tied to a local banquet company this month where at least 69 people were exposed to and sickened by a dangerous strain of E. coli.

-A dozen students and parents were hospitalized because of an outbreak at two Rockwood Summit High School events November 7-8.
+A dozen students and parents were hospitalized because of an outbreak at two Rockwood Summit High School events Nov.
+7-8.
 On Sunday, county health officials said the investigation included two more events but would not confirm whether they were related to Rockwood Summit.
 They said all were held at or catered by Andre’s Banquets and Catering South.

-The owner of the St. Louis-area banquet halls and catering company has denied that Andre’s was the source of the outbreak in local media reports, calling the county's allegations “defamatory.”
+The owner of the St. Louis-area banquet halls and catering company has denied that Andre’s was the source of the outbreak in local media reports, calling the county's allegations defamatory.

 By Sunday, all but one Rockwood Summit student had been released from the hospital, said Mary LaPak, Rockwood School Districts’ chief communications officer.
 The remaining student is “doing much better and hopes to be released today,” she said.

 The county health department identified the E. coli cases through lab tests and from the symptoms of the event attendees.
 Symptoms include a fever, diarrhea, vomiting, excruciating stomach cramping and dehydration.
-Symptoms typically begin two to five days after exposure and can last up to 10 days.
+They typically begin two to five days after exposure and can last up to 10 days.

 Once the school district became aware of the contamination and the spread of infections to students, it brought in extra help to deep clean Rockwood Summit High School.
-Cleaners disinfected classrooms, common areas, door knobs, railings and other high-touch areas.
+Cleaners disinfected classrooms, common spaces, door knobs, railings and other high-touch areas.

-The school district is supporting its community who fell ill or were hospitalized because of the E. coli exposure, LaPak said in a statement.
+The school district is supporting its community members who fell ill or were hospitalized because of the E. coli exposure, LaPak said in a statement.

 The county health department’s communicable disease investigators and environmental health inspectors have started conducting interviews with people who were infected to gather information about exposure, symptom onset and a detailed history of what they ate.
 Inspectors are also collecting environmental and food samples for testing.
 The school district has distributed electronic surveys to event attendees to help collect data.